 We have seen an increasing number of requests for bed bug treatment in the many homes, apartments and commercial locations we serve.
 Bed bugs are small insects that can stow away in suitcases, hidden in clothes and between the folds of blankets.

-These tiny bugs are hard to see with the naked eye, and the eggs they leave behind are nearly invisible, but with proper bed bug treatment, you can stop the bites for good.
+These tiny bugs are hard to see with the naked eye, and the eggs they leave behind are nearly invisible, but with proper liquid and heat bed bug treatment, you can stop the bites for good.
 If you wait, the problem will increase as the bed bugs find new hosts, lay more eggs and discover new places to hide.

 Success requires experience, training, and the proper techniques and tools.
 Our certified technicians are trained to identify and reduce the number of bed bugs in your home or business.
 Call us for a free* inspection and evaluation.